GenjiLuo/Doze_Detection/README.md

 1. Git clone the project onto your local directory.
 2. cd into the directory you cloned the repository.
-3. There are three different programs you can run:
+3. There are four different programs you can run:
-	1. To detect faces in images, run `python facial_landmark.py --shape-predictor face_landmarks_68.dat --image [jpg/png of image you want]`.
+	1. To detect faces in images, run `python facial_landmark.py --shape-predictor face_landmarks_68.dat --image [path of jpg/png of image you want]`.
+You can find samples of pictures in the pictures directory.
 Alternatively, you can use -p and -i as shorthand for --shape-predictor and --image, respectively.
 	2. To detect faces in framew, run 'python video_landmark.py --shape-predictor face_landmarks_68.dat [--picamera 1]` with the `[]` being optional if you want to run the camera through your raspberry pi instead of your webcam.
 To quit the program, press q.
 	3. To detect blinks on a face in camera, run `python blink_detection.py --shape-predictor face_landmarks_68.dat`.
 Once the window opens, you can blink and confirm the blink count to see that the threshold has been set correctly for you.
 If not, go into blink_detection.py, and adjust the EYE_RATIO_THRESHOLD accordingly.
+	4. To detect signs of drowsiness, run `python doze_detection.py --shape-predictor face_landmarks_68.dat --alarm [path of mp3 or wav file of alarm you want]`.
+You can find a sample in the sounds directory.
+Try to use sound files that are a few seconds long, the program stops while the sound plays.
+Face the camera, and if you are dozing off, the window will sound the alarm and give a warning message. **Note**: Keep in mind that the angle at which you look at the camera will affect the eye ratio calculated.
+In such a case, the alarm may go off at a false positive.